-Protecting pupils from the risk of radicalisation is part of the school's wider safeguarding duties.
-The school will actively assess the risk of pupils being radicalised and drawn into extremism and/or terrorism.
-Staff will be alert to changes in pupils' behaviour which could indicate that they may need help or protection.
-Staff will use their professional judgement to identify pupils who may be at risk of radicalisation and act appropriately, which may include contacting the DSL or making a Prevent referral.
+[Updated] Protecting children from the risk of radicalisation is part of the school's wider safeguarding duties.
+The school will actively assess the risk of children being radicalised and drawn into extremism and/or terrorism.
+Staff will be alert to changes in children' behaviour which could indicate that they may need help or protection.
+Staff will use their professional judgement to identify children who may be susceptible to extremist ideologies and radicalisation and act appropriately, which may include contacting the DSL or making a Prevent referral.
 The school will work with local safeguarding arrangements as appropriate.

 The school will ensure that they engage with parents and families, as they are in a key position to spot signs of radicalisation.
 In doing so, the school will assist and advise family members who raise concerns and provide information for support mechanisms.
-Any concerns over radicalisation will be discussed with the pupil's parents, unless the school has reason to believe that the child would be placed at risk as a result.
+Any concerns over radicalisation will be discussed with the child's parents, unless the school has reason to believe that the child would be placed at risk as a result.

-The DSL will undertake Prevent awareness training to be able to provide advice and support to other staff on how to protect pupils against the risk of radicalisation.
+The DSL will undertake Prevent awareness training to be able to provide advice and support to other staff on how to protect children against the risk of radicalisation.
 The DSL will hold formal training sessions with all members of staff to ensure they are aware of the risk indicators and their duties regarding preventing radicalisation.